foxwallet/hc.foxwallet.com/docs/101-fox-credit.md

 - Log in to your wallet every day and click the "Check-in" button on the page to receive a certain amount of points as a reward.
 Additionally, there's an extra bonus for checking in for 7 consecutive days.

 ### 2.2 Invite Friends
-- By inviting your friends to use FoxWallet, you will receive additional points as a reward.
+- By inviting your friends to use FoxWallet, you will receive additional points as a commission reward when your friends complete some tasks.
 Simply use the invitation link or code in FoxWallet to invite friends to register and use our encrypted wallet; both you and your friend will receive points as a reward.
 - Please note that the number of invitations made before the launch of FoxCredit will not be counted towards rewards.

 ### 2.3 Complete a Swap Transaction